 Chimichurri, or chimmichurri, is a piquant, garlicky sauce or marinade often referred to as “Argentine barbecue sauce.”

 Chimichurri is typically made up of parsley, garlic, vinegar, red chili pepper flakes, and olive oil.
 While the recipe for this Chimichurri & Corn Salad with Shrimp adds fresh cilantro to the mix, you are more than welcome to nix the cilantro and opt to use all parsley instead!

 Traditionally, versatile chimichurri sauce is spooned over grilled meats or chicken, but it can also be used to marinate anything from beef and chicken to seafood and shellfish!

 The bright, summery flavors in this shrimp salad recipe are thanks to a host of fresh ingredients!
 An incredibly delicious (and easy!) chimichurri sauce ties all of the flavors together for one refreshing bite.

-- Shrimp: I use Large 16/20 count shrimp for this recipe — either fresh or frozen will work.
-You can use Jumbo if you prefer, but don’t opt for a smaller size or they will overcook on the grill.
+- Shrimp: I use Large 16/20 count shrimp for this recipe — either fresh or frozen will work; just thaw shrimp quickly and clean shrimp prior.
+You can use jumbo if you prefer, but don’t opt for a smaller size or they will overcook on the grill.

 - Baking Soda: Entirely optional but highly recommended, this secret ingredient is the key to the most incredible shrimp.